JacobFV/mln-dashboard/docs/backend.md

 I think we should make as much data as possibly directly accessible to the frontend via GraphQL.
 This should help keep things simple, flexible, understandable, and maintainable while also allowing for complex server logic to be added in the future.
 To minimize complexity and maximize efficiency, the graphql schema is aligned as closely as is reasonably possible with the database.
 Directives defined on the schema (@authenticated, @owner, @private, etc.) establish how the client can interact with schema fields.
 Directives include:

 - `@readIfAuthenticated`: This directive requires that the client be authenticated.
 If the client is not authenticated, the field is not returned (without sending an error message).
 - `@readIfOwner`: This directive requires that the client be authenticated and that the client be the owner of the object.
 If the client is not authenticated or is not the owner of the object, the field is not returned.
-The owner is defined differently depending on the resource.
+The `owner` is defined differently depending on the resource.
 For example, the owner of a file is defined by the `file.owner.guid` field; the owner of a user is defined by the `user.guid` field; the owner of an organization is defined by the `organization.owner.guid` field.
 - `@private`: This directive indicates the field is private.
 Private fields are never returned to the client regardless of authentication.
-In fact, they might be implemented by only including the value in the database while completely removing it from the graphql schema.
+In fact, they might be implemented by completely removing the field from the graphql schema.
-- no visibility directive: This directive indicates the field is public.
+- no visibility directive: Fields are public by default.
 Public fields are always returned -- unless, of course, an error occurs.
-- `@immutable`: This directive indicates the field or object will not change and can be cached.
+- `@immutable`: This directive indicates the field or object will not change and can be safely cached.
 - `@deprecated`: This directive indicates the field is deprecated.
 Deprecated fields or mutations are returned to the client with a warning message.
-Nothing should be deprecated for now.
+There should not be a reason to use this directive at the early development stage we are in.
 - `@unique`: This directive indicates that all values for the field should be unique.
 An error is thrown if the client attempts to set a value that results in a value-space collision.
 - `@paginated`: This directive indicates that the field is paginated.
 This means that the field is an array of objects and the client can request a specific page of the array.
 The client can request a page of the array by specifying the `page` and `pageSize` query parameters.
 The `page` parameter is 1-indexed.
 The `pageSize` parameter is the number of objects to return in the page.
 The default page size is 10.
 If no parameters are specified, the entire array is returned.
+- `@lazy`: This directive indicates that the object is undefined until it is requested the first time -- hence, lazy loading.
+If the value changes, the object will be deleted and once again be undefined.

 It's hard to explain what the GraphQL schema looks like without also discussing common types and the database: